 El Camino Real Potable Water Pipeline Replacement and Green Bike Lane Striping Project

 The project will replace approximately 4,700 linear feet of existing 12-inch diameter water pipeline in North El Camino Real from Encinitas Boulevard to Garden View Road and approximately 650 linear feet of existing 12-inch diameter pipeline in North El Camino Real between Via Molena and Mountain Vista Drive.
-Water service and fire hydrant laterals served by the existing pipelines will also be replaced.

 For questions specific to the City of Encinitas’ Active Transportation Enhancing Project, please visit the City’s project page or contact email@example.com or call 760-943-2211.

 To expand the availability of OMWD’s recycled water, OMWD is planning to connect to San Elijo Joint Powers Authority’s recycled water transmission pipeline near Interstate 5 and Via Poco.
 From that connection, OMWD will construct a new recycled water pipeline along Manchester Avenue.